stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

               url: "https://github.com/DESTINATION_ORG/apps-gitops-config.git"
         ```

         1. Now open up Vault and open the common-secrets path.
 Add a secret named git-pat-creds and add two key 'password' and 'username'.
-Password should have Personal Access Token with that can access your apps gitops repository.
+Password should have Personal Access Token with that can access your `apps-gitops-config` repository.
         1. Now go to the `argocd-apps` folder in the `infra-gitops-config` repo and add and ArgoCD application pointing to your `gitops-repositories` folder.

       ```yaml